Rachel Hodges (Registered member BACP)

 - Low self-confidence

 - Obsessive-compulsive personality disorder

 - Passive aggressive behaviour

 - Behavioural therapy

 - Couples counselling

 Photos & videos

-Student counsellor’s personal therapy - £20.00 for 1 hour session
+Student counsellor’s personal therapy - £30.00 per session

 Hypnotherapy including Hypno-Slimming – prices available on request